kevindoveton/imapper/README.md

 # Imapper
+*This fork aims to enable a user to deploy a lightweight IMAP server as simply as possible*

 Imapper is an IMAP Server.
 It is descended directly from [Hoodiecrow](https://github.com/andris9/hoodiecrow).
 However, Hoodiecrow is intended expicitly as a test server, not for production use.
 It only supports in-memory message storage, single user, no external authentication, and many other limitations.
 In the words of the talented [Andris Reiman](https://github.com/andris9), it is intended only for testing.